FDA approved for more than 25 years

 Another option is ketoconazole, a topical antifungal medication linked to improvements in hair growth in men.
 (It’s not known to lower DHT levels, though).

-Hair growth shampoos aren’t as effective as finasteride, so they’re best used as one part of your haircare routine, not on their own.
+Hair growth shampoos aren’t as effective as finasteride, so they’re best used as one part of your hair care routine, not on their own.

+You might wonder, do DHT blockers lower testosterone?
 Most men don’t experience any side effects from DHT blockers — unless you consider thicker, fuller hair a side effect, of course.
-However, a small percentage of men who use DHT blockers like finasteride do experience some side effects.

 These can range from a mild increase in testosterone levels to sexual function issues like erectile dysfunction (ED) or reduced sex drive.